sr5434/sr5434.github.io/_posts/2024-01-24-codegebra-chronicle.markdown

 date:   2024-01-24 20:00:00 +0000
 categories: jekyll update
 ---
 Codegebra is my flagship project.
 It was also probably the hardest to make.
-This is how it started.
+This is how I made the first version.
 ## October 5th, 2023 - A Question
 On this day, a random question popped in my head.
 "How does Wolfram|Alpha work?"
 I pulled out my phone and Googled that very question.
 However, many of them were talking about the Newton Raphson method, which I couldn't understand very well.
 Others talked about how Matlab uses LAPACK, which will be an important part of the story later on.
 ## October 6th - 21st 2023 - Building v1